How to dye wood with natural ingredients?

 - Unusual effects

-There are many alternative Natural Wood Stains that you can make with ingredients many of us have in our cupboards at home.
+Alternative Wood Stains can be made with ingredients many of us have in our cupboards at home such as:

 - Lime Alkaline Solution

 suspension of rust within a fluid is a good would dye. technically this is not but an ok reaction which well.
 The effect is a Brown colour butt but this depends on the wood stained and the concentration of the Suspension.

 An easy way to make this rust suspension is with two basic ingredients mixed with a little time.
 Making your own rusty wood dye is not necessarily a scientific experiment but a bit like a potluck.
 More of an art form than an experiment mixed with a little trial-and-error.

 - Steel wool, not the type with soap